denhumen/cpp-crypto-wallet/README.md

 # cpp-crypto-wallet
-A lightweight and secure Bitcoin Testnet wallet built in modern C++
+A lightweight and secure Crypto Testnet wallet built in modern C++